HeavyMedl/netstorage/docs/API.md

 A Promise resolving to an array of download result objects:

-- `remotePath` – Source path on NetStorage.
+- `remotePath`: Source path on NetStorage.
-- `localPath` – Destination path on local filesystem.
+- `localPath`: Destination path on local filesystem.
-- `status.code` – HTTP status code returned from download.
+- `status.code`: HTTP status code returned from download.

 ### Example